MichaelAquilina/Some-2D-RPG/TASKS.md

 		 - The current works relatively well but some form of optimizations need to be performed to reduce CPU usage.
 		 - Some forms of physics to allow proper reaction would be better.
 - [] - Change boundingbox back to a Rectangle - the slight loss in data should not be a huge deal and should increase performance by a lot.
-- [] - Implement Content Importer, Processor and Writer for: animation files, tileset files and tiled map files.
-(Supposed to be much faster).
-			- [] - Take a look at the standard XNA XML Content importer.
-Faster load times!
 - [] - Refactoring of the Pathfinding namespace.
 - [] - Allow Specification of Repeat '1', '2', '3' etc... apart from the standard True or False.
 - [] - Provide queuing option in GetKeyboardownState in KeyboardExtensions.